- 1. Product marketing manager

 Earning a bachelor’s degree immediately gives you access to a broad range of high-paying entry-level roles.
 Your four-year credential, especially paired with internships and certifications, can translate into a strong starting salary with clear advancement opportunities.

-Below is a list of high-paying jobs that you can pursue as a fresh BA grad:
+Our 2026 High-Paying, New Grad Jobs Report presents a list of high-paying jobs that you can pursue as a fresh grad:

 1. Product marketing manager